I had quite a day today, improving my black and white editing skills and dealing with some fabulous paper.

 Ilford have papers that allow you to reproduce the look and feel of older non-digital printing.
 The papers have a glorious velvet texture and a wonderful way with detail.

-The pictures above are non regular Baryta paper from Marrutt.
+The pictures above, however, are just try-outs with a regular Baryta paper from Marrutt.
 I use these at A4 for proofing before I print with the Ilford paper at A3+ (19 inches x 13 inches).

-On the next part of my journey I will be moving away from pigment4 inks to carbon.
+On the next part of my journey I hope to be moving away from pigment inks to carbon. but before I get there I am going on a training course in black and white printing.

 Anyway, above, the top one on the two over on the left is a warm tone while the lower is a cold tone.
 The next one is neutral and the one on the right is warm again.